andreasgranhoylieng/tomax_automation/README.md

 ### Step 1: Create the Conda Environment

-1. Open the **Anaconda Prompt** from the Start Menu.
+1. Open the **Anaconda Prompt** from the Start Menu (or terminal on mac).
 2. Navigate to the project directory where you saved the files (`main.py`, `config.toml`, etc.).
     ```bash
     cd C:\path\to\your\project_folder
     ```
-3. Create a new Conda environment from the `environment.yml` file.
+3. Create a new Conda environment from the `environment.yml` file (or `environment_mac.yml` on mac).
 This command sets up an environment named `doc_processor` with Python 3.11 and all necessary libraries.
     ```bash
     conda env create -f environment.yml
     ```